ebd622/k8s-into/src/voting-app-chart/README.md

 ```
 helm install voting-app .
 ```
-A chart with the name crud-app will be deployed
+A chart with the name voting-app will be deployed

 **3. Get info about deployment**